wp-plugins/responsive-contact-form/readme.txt

 = 2.1 =
 * Add Hungarian language translation with new release.

+= 2.2 =
+* Add French language translation with new release.

 == Upgrade Notice ==
 * Upgrade Notice Notification
 * Fixed issue of deleting record and on uninstallallation deletion of all fields data and table.